edf-re/gsp_solaris_PRD/README.md

 ![GSP Priorities](https://raw.githubusercontent.com/edf-re/gsp_solaris_PRD/main/Visuals/Strat2021.PNG)

 # Objectives
-- "Hey Solaris, reduce my CapEx by 3 cents and recalculate my PPA price by keeping the adjusted RRR constant"
+- "Hey Solaris, reduce my CapEx by three cents and recalculate my PPA price by keeping the adjusted RRR constant"
 - Lead to an extra 150 MW solar project per year.
 - Get an optimized solar project configuration in real-time.
 - The optimization process will be accurate to within $0.50 of the full V&A proforma modeling.